 So what am I doing?
 Or more importantly, what can you do to assess the health of a relationship?
 It’s nothing revolutionary – it’s simply gut feelings.

 And listening to them.

 If their charming smile and words of poetry still manage to make your heart melt and your stomach sink a little, then something clearly isn’t sitting right on your scale of safety.
 Devil’s advocate could argue you’re being too anxious, paranoid or harsh – but aren’t these the very things that keep us trapped in unhealthy cycles?
 The feeling we’re being “too” something?

 If that feeling persists – debunk your perceptions by asking the necessary questions you need answers to.
 If things still don’t feel right, then trust your subconscious and do what you need to do to move on.
 No amount of tattoos or perfectly waxed eyebrows should keep you trapped in something potentially toxic.
 Something is being triggered here.
 You might not know why or how, but I’m a firm believer we have a sixth sense for dubious behaviour.

 On the flip side, we need to accept humans aren’t perfect and we absolutely cannot expect them to show love and interest in the same way we do.
 So whilst you might be conversing with a seasoned fuckboy (and let’s be honest, the chances are high) – you could be in the presence of someone who’s genuinely a sweetheart, but hasn’t had healthy communicative styles modeled to them.
-Just err on the side of falling for potential.
+With that said – err on the side of falling for potential.